d11wtq/oedipus/README.md

 Data structures are managed using core ruby data type (Array and Hash), ensuring simplicity and flexibilty.

-## Current Status

-This gem is in development.
-It is not ready for production use.
-I work for a company called Flippa.com, which currently implements faceted search in a PHP part of the website, using a slightly older version of Sphinx with lesser support for SphinxQL.
-We want to move this search across to the ruby codebase of the website, but are held back by ruby's lack of support for Sphinx 2.

-Once a month the developers at Flippa are given three days to work on a project of their own choice.
-This is my 'Triple Time' project.

-I anticipate another week or so of development before I can consider this project production-ready.

 ## Dependencies

   * ruby (>= 1.9)